 “Load-in and strike times are of major importance for your vendors, so make sure to ask your potential venue what time set-up can begin on the day of your wedding.
 Dedicated event spaces will typically allow set-up to begin early in the day, but locations that primarily function as public spaces—think art galleries and restaurants—might restrict set-up to after the five o’clock hour.
 If you choose a venue with this kind of time constraint, be prepared to pay an additional fee to cover the cost of the extra laborers it will take to prep your event space in a shortened time frame.”

-This past May, DFW Events packed up and headed to Flat Top Ranch, the family ranch of groom Charlie Beecherl, to coordinate the wedding uniting him and his bride, Mackenzie Short!
+In May of 2010, DFW Events packed up and headed to Flat Top Ranch, the family ranch of groom Charlie Beecherl, to coordinate the wedding uniting him and his bride, Mackenzie Short!
 Flat Top Ranch is located in Glen Rose, Texas right next door to Rough Creek Lodge.
 It was an absolutely beautiful day – perfect sunshine with a bit of wind – and the most gorgeous setting for this FUN wedding!
 Mackenzie and Charlie met at TCU – their wedding party was so much fun and it was a blast for DFW Events to be a part of.
 The ceremony took place at St. Rose of Lima Catholic Church and the reception brought guests to Flat Top for a perfect night of dinner and dancing!
 Enjoy these pictures courtesy of Brandi Koch with Dakota Photography.

 Mr. and Mrs. Charlie Beecherl, back at the ranch!
 Check out Mackenzie’s boots—perfect for this ranch wedding and adorned with her new monogram!